mirror/dd-wrt/src/router/busybox/examples/var_service/README_distro_proposal.txt

 If DIR has no slash and is not "." or "..", it is assumed to be relative to the system-wide service directory.

+[Currently, "svc" exists only in daemontools and in busybox.
+This proposal asks developers of other daemontools implementations to add "svc" command to their projects]

 The "svok DIR" tool exits 0 if service is running, and nonzero if not.

-The "svstat DIR1 DIR2..." prints one human-readable line for each directory, saying whether supervise is successfully running in that directory, and reporting the status information maintained by supervise.

 Other tools with different names and APIs may exist; however for portability scripts should use the above tools.